Wireless | previous page

 Can I purchase a signal booster or repeater to enhance my signal?

 Yes.
 However, consumers should keep in mind that the FCC has strict requirements and rules regarding the use of these devices.
 It is important that consumers be well informed about the proper installation and use of signal boosters.
-Malfunctioning, poorly designed or improperly installed signal boosters can interfere with wireless networks and cause interference to calls, including emergency and 911 calls.
+Malfunctioning, poorly designed or improperly installed signal boosters can interfere with wireless networks and cause interference to calls.
 Visit the FCC's Signal Booster website for more information.

 What should I do if I want to change wireless carriers?